 The award of City of Culture has provided an opportunity for research into the City of Hull to be undertaken and, The BFI Film Strategy and Hull 2017 commissioned Tom Fleming to conduct research into the film culture of Hull, from which the report A Film Strategy for Hull6 was written.

-In the report, Fleming has suggested some Priorities Actions6 for Hull to take in order to build and strong and sustainable film culture in Hull.
+In the report, Fleming has suggested some Priorities Actions6 for Hull to take in order to build a strong and sustainable film culture in Hull.
 These Priority Actions cannot be achieved within the year of 2017, and therefore this pdf has been shaped on the steps and actions that need to take place in order to achieve the Priority Action.
 For the presentation of film, Flemings key steps are:

 Three-year community film-watching programme: an unparalleled programme of screenings across the city, co-created with the community sector, targeting areas of low cultural participation and exhibition in ‘unusual’ locations (from floating cinema to the imaginative re-use of retail and industrial spaces).